alexch/codelikethis/public/lessons/www/http.md

 * `GET`
 * `POST`

 When a URL is inputted, the browser sends a `GET` request to a web server.
 When a form is submitted on a website, a `POST` request is submitted, and the browser hands off the form data to be handled by the web server.

+(There are several more [HTTP Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) but GET and POST are used for 99.99%+ of Web traffic.)

 # DNS